There are so many fun things to do in Rochester for both families with kids and adults.

 The Cascade Meadows Wetlands & Environmental Science Center sits along the Cascade Creek of northwest Rochester.

-Groomed walking trails are available for the public and offer contemplative views of the wetlands.
+Groomed walking and hiking trails are available for the public and offer contemplative views of the wetlands.

 Educational programming is their specialty and they have many interactive exhibits and interpretive trails for exploring.